defold/tutorial-colorslide/README.md

 Build one back-button at the top and one level number indicator at the top.

-Build a level complete message with a well done message and a next-button.
-Child these to a panel (a colored box node) and place it outside of the view so they can be slid into view when the level is completed:
+Build a level complete message with a "well done" message and a "next"-button.
+Child these to a panel (a colored box node), call it "done" and place it outside of the view so they can be slid into view when the level is completed:

 <img src="doc/level_gui.png" srcset="doc/level_gui@2x.png 2x">

 Create a new GUI script file and call it "level.gui_script".

-Open "level.gui" and set the *Script* property on the root node to the new script.

 Open "level.gui_script" and change the script to the following: